perryctl/WhisperPair-Checker/README.md

 # Whisper Pair Checker

 This repository can simply determine if you have any bluetooth devices that are vulnerable to WhisperPair.
-See  for more details: https://whisperpair.eu/ and https://www.cve.org/CVERecord?id=CVE-2025-36911
+For more details, see: https://whisperpair.eu/ and https://www.cve.org/CVERecord?id=CVE-2025-36911

 ## How to run this script
 - You must have a bluetooth chip on the computer you will be running this script on.